castle-xyz/sync.lua/docs/reference.md

 ## Time

-### `Client:serverTime()`
+### `Common:getTime()`

+Get the value of a timer synchronized across the server and all clients.

+#### Arguments

+None.

+#### Returns

+A number, which is the time in seconds.

-Get expected value returned by `love.timer.getTime()` as called on the server at this moment. *sync.lua* computes this value by synchronizing the client-server time difference periodically while accounting for network delay.
+On the server, this just returns `love.timer.getTime()`.
+On clients, gets the expected value returned by `love.timer.getTime()` as called on the server at this moment. *sync.lua* computes this by synchronizing the client-server time difference periodically while accounting for network delay.
+This allows you to write game code against a common time.
+It is also used to compute `dt` for [`:willSync`](#entitywillsyncdata-dt).

 ## Types and entity construction